AshutoshSingh2116/C_with_OracleVirtualBox/Advanced_C/2D_Arrays/README.md

 1. Declare a two-dimensional array of elements for sales details of a store, for each item, fo   r each salesman.
 Take the sales values as input and print the array in matrix form.
-   Find out and print the following :
-   1 ) Total sales by each sales man
-   2 ) Total sales for a item
-   3 ) Total sales
+   Find out and print the following : a ) Total sales by each sales man b ) Total sales for a item c ) Total sales
 2. Write the following program :
    Declare a two dimensional array of elements and find and print its transpose. eg., if the matrix is :       1 3